isomerpages/mccy-sgt/_media-centre/0-features.md

 ### Singapore Together Emerging Stronger Conversations

+**12 Sep 2020:** “How do we create an inclusive, equal opportunity society for all Singaporeans?”
+Hear about the views and ideas on strengthening Singapore’s social fabric from participants at this Singapore Together Emerging Stronger Conversations [here](/media-centre/featured-stories/SGTESC7).

 **5-9 Sep 2020:** “How can we foster greater inclusivity as a community and as a nation?”
 Read more about what our Singapore Together Emerging Stronger Conversations participants shared [here](/media-centre/featured-stories/SGTESC6).

 **22 Aug 2020:** “How can we lend our support to build a better Singapore for all?”
 [Read on](/media-centre/featured-stories/SGTESC5) for more excerpts from the participants at the Singapore Together Emerging Stronger Conversations about their visions towards a better Singapore.